 Additionally, the unit should comply with local zoning laws and building codes.

 Fannie Mae offers potential financing options for ADUs through their loan programs.
-However, it's important to note that each borrower's situation may vary depending on factors such as credit score and income eligibility.
+However, each borrower's situation may vary based on factors such as credit score and income eligibility.

 Potential financing options through Fannie Mae